AKuederle/AKuederle.github.io/posts/_posts/18-05-2015-Create-your-own-professional-digital-signature-with-latex.md

 Now that we got this awesome little package, we have to find out how to incorporate it in our workflow.

 1. Move the package file/folder into your LaTex-Path To locate the LaTex-Path type ```kpsewhich -var-value=TEXMFHOME``` into your console.
+Inside this folder create the subdirectory *tex/latex/*.
 Then move the package folder into this directory (or any subdirectory of it).
 Now you should be able to import the package from every LaTex-File on this computer.

 2. Create your own set of signatures
     Create one or more .tex - files inside the package folder.
 You can name them whatever you want, but I suggest naming the signature-file, you use the most, "default_signature.tex".
 Then copy all the options from my example above (see "The Settings File") and modify them based on your preferences.